1956 United States Senate election in Connecticut

 The 1956 United States Senate election in Connecticut was held on November 6, 1956.

 Incumbent Senator Prescott Bush, who won a special election in 1952, was re-elected to a full term in office over Democratic U.S. Representative Thomas J. Dodd.
-As of 2022, this is the last time that a Republican has been elected to Connecticut's Class 3 Senate seat.
+Dodd would later be elected to the state's other Senate seat in 1958.
+As of 2025, this is the last time that a Republican has been elected to Connecticut's Class 3 Senate seat.